-Jonathan is an award-winning solo practitioner, focusing primarily in the areas of family law, criminal law, and personal injury.
-He has experience in all areas of family law, including issues of child custody, support, divorce, community property, and domestic violence protective orders.
+Jonathan T. Jarrett is an award-winning solo practitioner, focusing primarily in the areas of family law, criminal law, and personal injury.
+He has experience in all areas of family law, including issues of child custody, support, divorce, community property, and domestic violence protective orders. as well as areas of criminal law.

 Admitted to practice in 2012, Jonathan began working for an insurance defense firm, and chose to pursue a solo practice after about a year.
 He took his first volunteer protective order in 2013; a decision that he says changed his life for the better.
 After a successful hearing, a tearful embrace, and words of encouragement, he left his job and opened his solo practice, assisting survivors of domestic violence ever since.